+86 1510-529-7925 [email protected]

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review

-My love affair with Fuji started with the original X100 and I used that beautiful machine for years until I dropped it on the floor one evening, after shooting in the snow and my fingers were frozen.
-The camera survived the fall but the LCD was damaged and the viewfinder had a crack in it, so I decided to update to a new camera.
-I ordered the Fuji XT1 but my biggest disappointment was that I could not get a 35mm equivalent lens at that time.
+My love affair with Fuji started with the original X100, and I used that beautiful machine for years until I dropped it on the floor one evening after shooting in the snow and my fingers were frozen.
+The camera survived the fall, but the LCD was damaged, and the viewfinder had a crack in it, so I decided to upgrade to a new camera.
+I ordered the Fuji XT1, but my biggest disappointment was that I could not get a 35mm equivalent lens at that time.
 The camera came with a 50mm equivalent lens.
-I lusted after the Fujifilm XF23mm 1.4f but it was out of my price range for a lens that I would never use at work.
-Skip ahead a few years later, and I have upgraded my Fuji XT1 to the Fuji XE3 and this time the kit lens that came with the camera is the Fujifilm XF 23mm 2f lens and I can finally get back to the focal length that I used to love so much.
+I lusted after the Fujifilm XF 23mm f/1.4, but it was out of my price range for a lens that I would never use at work.
+Skip ahead a few years, and I have upgraded my Fuji XT1 to the Fuji XE3.
+This time the kit lens that came with the camera is the Fujifilm XF 23mm f/2, and I can finally get back to the focal length that I used to love so much.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review